Using Autoscale with Power BI Premium

 To select an Azure subscription to work with Autoscale, take the following steps:

-The Create a resource group window appears, where you can name the resource group.
+Name your resource group and select Review + create.
 In the following image, the resource group is called powerBIPremiumAutoscaleCores.
 You can name your resource group whatever you prefer.
 Just remember the name of the subscription, and the name of your resource group, since you'll need to select it again when you configure Autoscale in the Power BI Admin Portal.

 Enable Autoscale in the Power BI Admin portal